LucasStriker/LucasStriker/README.md

-- 👋 Lucas, 15
+About me:

+🔭 I’m currently working on freelance projects
-- 🌱 Beta Tester FiveM
+🌱 FiveM and Beta Tester Developer
-- 💞️ CEO StrikerStore
-- 📫 Sou desenvolvedor de aplicações para FiveM e GTA V.